Matt21RR/DesingKit/README.md

 -> Down of the space where the input where you write the Stylerules you can find the "DefaultDiv" rules.
 Here you can enable/disable the "DefaultDiv" properties.<br />

 ## Shortcuts
--> For show/hide the left lateral Stylerule Creator / Editor bar<br />
+-> To show/hide the left lateral Stylerule Creator / Editor bar<br />
 Ctrl + Alt + "<"